rc2c48793/ctd/notes.md

 - the_post() moves to that post and sets it as the current post.
 - Then: the_title();
   means: Give me the title of the current post.
+- Note : (WordPress alternative syntax - to make it visually reading otherwise same syntax as normal) : = start the block endwhile; = end the while block endif; = end the if block

 # v07 (enable menu option in admin panel and show it on frontend)